alexsokolek2/MarkDuplicates/README.md

 Version 1.0.0.3, April 14, 2024, Updated version for release.

-Version 1.0.0.4, May 14, 2024, Fixed saving/loading of selected directory
+Version 1.0.0.4, May 14, 2024, Fixed saving/loading of selected directory.

+Version 1.0.0.5, May 19, 2024, Added support for a thread pool.